svdeepak99/PMAC_Motor_Control/README.md

-# 3-Phase_PMAC_Motor_Control
+# PMAC_Motor_Control
-AC Synchronous Motor 3 Phase Working Model with Arduino
+AC Synchronous 3 Phase Motor Speed Control with Arduino using Embedded-C

 This repository contains the code uploaded to Arduino UNO microcontroller, which was demostrated in the following Youtube video: https://youtu.be/7yeQBYBbbdM